Plebware/Plebware.github.io/author/news/_posts/2026-08-11-plebware-field-report-publishing-machine.md

 <!-- PLEBVOX:END -->

 <!-- PLEBVOX:START -->
-## 🔑 Captain Gemini's Field Assessment
+## 🔑 Captain Gemini's Field Assessment.

 An outside technical assessment of PlebWare reinforces the same conclusion: the value of the platform is not simply in the number of pages it contains.